 Some of his most iconic scenes are those at feasts and balls with vivid descriptions of songs and meals.
 It’s his use of songs and food that brings in histories and other facts about his world and he does it wonderfully.

-If at all possible, Sanderson recommends seeking conflicts between the different worldbuilding cultures you choose to explore.
+If at all possible, Sanderson recommends seeking conflicts between the different cultural strands you choose to explore.
 It cannot be understated how crucial creating conflict is, and if you can intertwine conflict with your world-building you’re on the right path.

 For example, the clash between religion and science and jobs and technology.
 Having a character that cares passionately about a setting also provides a vehicle for revealing much about it, such as a character that loves to cook, like Talon in Raymond Feist’s Riftwar Cycle.